-Easy Spanish rice and beans, a flavorful and healthy one-pot dish.
-Serve as a main or side dish.
+Easy Spanish rice and beans recipe, a flavorful and healthy one-pot dish ready in no time.
+A great recipe for the whole family, something that you can serve as a main or side dish.

 Rice and beans combination

 This combo is a staple in the cuisines of many African, Central or South American countries, Caribbean, China, India, Middle East, and so on.
 Over the years, I’ve had many versions of it, for instance, Jamaican Rice and Peas or Puerto Rican rice Gallo Pinto.

 Not to forget the delicious Rice and Beans Soup or my newest discovery, a Haitian soup with black beans and coconut milk.